 May well be an older Sauer Model 200 Bolt Action Rifle in .270 but still in GREAT condition.
-This is one of the original versions with the action stamped up to detail Sig Sauer and as with all of these models the barrel is inter-changeable with a great selection of calibres to make it one of the most versatile rifles available.
-Considering this will have been a Grade one model the woodwork has a pretty reasonably well grained and patterned stock measuring up to 14 ½” inc. the recoil pad.
-I have one of these older versions that I shoot myself and actually much prefer the original design over the new models.
-I like and prefer the older style safety operation with the ‘push up’ button located within the trigger guard for trigger finger operation.
-To re-engage it you have a safety button that drops down at either side of the trigger guard so a VERY handy feature to shoot left or right handed.
-With a detachable magazine and noted for top quality construction and materials as well as GREAT accuracy this comes with a standard factory, unthreaded 24” barrel, the usual ‘butter knife’ bolt handle and QD sling swivel fittings.
+This is one of the original versions with the action stamped up to detail Sig Sauer.
+As with all of these models the barrel is inter-changeable.
+With a great selection of calibres they are one of the most versatile rifles available.
+For a Grade one model the woodwork has a pretty reasonably well grained and patterned stock.
+Pull length measuring up to 14 ½” inc. the rubber recoil pad.

-A standard 130 grain bullet is MORE than capable of taking anything ‘on offer’ throughout Europe and don’t forget 20 years ago this calibre was widely considered to be ‘THE DOGS’!
+A standard 130 grain bullet is MORE than capable of taking anything ‘on offer’ throughout Europe.
+20 years ago this calibre was widely considered to be ‘THE DOGS BO_ _OCKS”!